 Procedures and other items, not specified in these Bylaws or by action of the Board of Directors or of the membership in business meeting assembled, shall be in accordance with the Robert’s Rules of Order.

 DISTINGUISHED ANDROLOGIST AWARD: This is the highest award of the Society, presented annually to an individual who has made an outstanding contribution to the progress of Andrology.

 ASA IMPACT AWARD: This award recognizes long-standing, current ASA members (10 years or more) who, in the course of their careers, make tangible, “real world” contributions to the solution of longstanding problems or needs in the field of Andrology.

 MATTHEW P. HARDY YOUNG ANDROLOGIST AWARD: This annual award is bestowed upon an Active Member of the American Society of Andrology who at the time of the award, is less than forty-five (45) years of age and who has made significant contributions to the field of Andrology.

 ASA DISTINGUISHED SERVICE AWARD: This award is bestowed annually to recognize an individual who has provided distinguished service to The American Society of Andrology.
-The recipient must have been a member of the Society for at least ten (10) years, must have no direct affiliation with the organizational sponsors of the award; and must have served the Society in at least three (3) of the following categories: (1) Chair of Standing Committee; (2) Member of Executive Council; (3) Editor of the society’s journal; (4) Program Committee Chairperson; (5) Officer of Society.
+The recipient must have been a member of the Society for at least ten (10) years, must have no direct affiliation with the organizational sponsors of the award, and must have served the Society in at least three (3) of the following categories: (1) Chair of Standing Committee; (2) Chair of Board-Approved Committee; (3) Director of Society; (4) Editor of the Society’s journal; (5) Program Committee Co-Chairperson; (6) Executive Officer of Society.